 - 1 cup rice flour

-- Take a glass baking pan (4 or 5 inches square) in which the cake will be steamed and preheat it by steaming it empty over hot water for 5 minutes.
-Give the mixture a stir and pour in enough of the white mixture (no color) to form a layer of ¼ inch thick.
+Take a glass baking pan (8-inch square) in which the cake will be steamed and preheat it by steaming it empty over hot water for 5 minutes.
+Give the mixture a stir and pour in enough of the white mixture (no color) to form a layer of 1/4 inch thick.
 Steam it for 5 minutes to set.
-Now add a layer of the red mixture ¼ inch thick and steam, covered, over hot water for 5 minutes.
-Repeat this sequence until you use up all the mixture and it's up to you how many layers of cake you want to make.
+Now add a layer of the red mixture 1/4 inch thick and steam, covered, over hot water for 5 minutes.
+Repeat this sequence until you use up all the mixture and left with the final red layer.
+Pour this on top and let it steam until the layer is set, another 5 minutes.
 Remember to stir the mixture each time before pouring as the flour tend to settle on the bottom of the bowl sometimes